-This course builds on the skills and concepts in Printmaking 1 and Printmaking 2, emphasizing technique and imagery in intaglio, relief, serigraphy and lithography.
-Skills introduced within Printmaking 1 and Printmaking 2 will be reinforced and advanced techniques are introduced within each medium.
-An investigation of some of the ways new media and digital imagery may interface, both in terms of form and content, are discussed and applied while considering the circumstances which shape them.
-(P- PRNT1000 Printmaking 1 or P- PRT3201 Printmaking 1) and (P- PRNT1001 Printmaking 2 or P- PRT3204 Printmaking 2)
+In this course, students build on the skills and concepts developed in Printmaking 1 and Printmaking 2, emphasizing technique and imagery in intaglio, relief, serigraphy and lithography.
+Advanced techniques are introduced within each medium.
+Students explore how digital imagery may interface with traditional techniques.

+P-PRNT1000 Printmaking 1 and P-PRNT1001 Printmaking 2